-You do, though, have to use oven safe bowls when broiling the cheesy toast!
+You do, though, have to use oven-safe bowls when baking the cheesy toast!

-Tip: Don’t have oven safe bowls?
+Tip: Don’t have oven-safe bowls?
 Skip putting bowls in the oven.
-Broil the cheesy toast separately and place on the hot soup after.
+Bake the cheesy toast separately and place on the hot soup after.

 How To Thicken Soup

 You can thicken French onion soup broth in various ways:

 - Flour: Flour was used in this recipe.
 Sprinkle over top when onions are cooked.

 - Cornstarch slurry: To make a cornstarch slurry, you’ll need equal parts cornstarch and water.
 Mix together 1 tablespoon each of cornstarch and cold water and stir into the soup.
 Then bring the soup to a simmer and cook until thickened, about 2 minutes.
 You can add another tablespoon each of cornstarch and cold water if you want a thicker consistency.